rht-labs/sre-enablement-content/docs/1-production-readiness-review/2-example-questionnarie.md

 - Required capacity in terms of memory and cpu per pod, and the number of pods.
 Is this expected to change over time?
 - Required amount of storage (DB, S3, local, etc).
 Is this expected to change over time?
 - Simplified requirements for capacity exists (ex. for each 100K TPS Application needs additional replica of component ABC)
+- Required capacity in terms of additional services like logging and monitoring

 ### 14. Internal Dependencies
 List internal services your application depends on.
 List SLA for those services.
 What's the course of action and impact if they fail?
+List contact points and escalation matrixes.

 ### 15. External Dependencies
 List external services your application depends on.
 List SLA for those services.
 What's the course of action and impact if they fail?
+List contact points and escalation matrixes.

 ### 16. Application Requirements in OpenShift
 List of OpenShift features this application relies on, and whether it has some deployment constraints like special affinity/anti-affinity rules or namespace co-location with other services.